Types of Hip Replacement

 1. Hip Resurfacing

-With hip resurfacing, the original joint remains in place but is covered with a thin sheet of metal.
-Only a few centimeters of bone is removed, just enough to ensure a tight fit with the metal.
+With hip resurfacing, the original hip joint remains in place, but the femoral head is covered with a thin sheet of metal.
+Only a few centimeters of damaged bone are removed from the thigh bone (femur), just enough to ensure a tight fit with the metal.
 (Think of it like getting a cap on your tooth.)
-It comes with a lower risk of dislocation, and since much of the original bone is preserved, patients may be able to return to a higher level of activity once they’re healed.
+It carries a lower risk of hip dislocation, and since much of the original hip bone is preserved, patients may be able to return to a higher activity level once they have healed.
+This procedure is often prescribed for young, active patients with premature hip arthritis.
+The goal is pain relief while preserving as much of the natural bone as possible.

 2. Partial Hip Replacement

-Also called a hemiarthroplasty, a partial hip replacement replaces only the ball of the hip joint, leaving the socket intact.
+Also called a hemiarthroplasty, a partial hip replacement replaces only the ball of the hip joint (the femoral head), leaving the socket (acetabulum) intact.
 Its primary use is to treat fractures and other traumatic hip injuries where the ball is cracked and cannot be pinned.

-Partial hip replacement is not typically used to treat degenerative conditions where both parts of the joint have been damaged.
-At Alexander Orthopaedics, partial hip replacement is a rare procedure and only typically performed on elderly patients who break their hip and cannot have a total hip replacement.
+A partial hip replacement is not typically used to treat degenerative conditions where both parts of the hip joint have been damaged by wear and tear.
+At Alexander Orthopaedics, partial hip replacement is a rare procedure and is typically performed only on elderly patients who break their hip and cannot have a total hip replacement surgery.

 3. Total Hip Replacement

 When someone mentions having a hip replacement, this is usually the procedure that comes to mind.
-A total hip replacement removes both the ball and socket from the damaged joint and replaces them with prosthetics made from metal, plastic or ceramic.
-It can either be done traditionally (called the anterior approach) through the front of the leg, or via a minimally invasive incision through the back of the joint (posterior approach) which is more conventional.
+A total hip replacement removes both the ball and socket from the damaged hip joint and replaces them with prosthetics made from durable materials, such as metal, polyethylene (plastic), or ceramic.
+It can be performed either through the front of the leg (anterior approach) or via a minimally invasive incision through the back of the hip (posterior approach), which is a more conventional surgical approach.
+After a total hip replacement, patients work with physical therapy to regain strength and range of motion.

-In comparing anterior vs. posterior hip replacement, posterior hip replacement is the most common approach.
-Posterior hip replacement has a lower risk of fracture and provides the surgeon with full visualization of the hip cup and femur.
+When comparing anterior versus posterior hip replacement, the posterior hip replacement approach is the most common.
+A posterior hip replacement provides the orthopedic surgeon with full visualization of the hip joint, including the hip cup and femur.

-In a traditional total hip replacement, one area of risk is for a postoperative hip dislocation.
-But a proven innovation in hip-replacement surgery called the Smart Total Hip Replacement helps reduce that chance.
+In a traditional total hip replacement, one area of risk is the potential for postoperative hip dislocation.
+However, a proven innovation in hip replacement surgery called the SMART Total Hip Replacement helps reduce the chance of dislocation.

 Hip Replacement at Alexander Orthopaedics

 Don’t let a sore hip keep you from enjoying life.
 Alexander Orthopaedics is the only practice in the Tampa Bay area that specializes in outpatient total joint replacement surgery, which means you’ll be back on your feet quicker.
-Schedule an appointment today and get started on the path back to a pain-free life.
+Schedule an appointment today and take the first step toward a pain-free life.